 Dr. Jones graduated from Tulane University School of Medicine.
 Driven by his work as a former TFA teacher and his aspirations for a career in pediatrics, he was excited to work in the BANGLaboratory researching the interactions between early life experiences and neurodevelopmental outcomes.
 As an excessively proud Duke University alum, he enjoyed irritating Dr. Drury with statistical lines from Duke basketball games.
 After completing his Pediatric Residency in Texas, he is a practicing pediatrician in Houston.

 Christopher graduated from Tulane University with a Ph.D in Neuroscience.
 Before coming to Tulane, he worked at the University of Pennsylvania in the Unit for Experimental Psychiatry, where he researched the neurobehavioral consequences to sleep deprivation.
 He is now interested in the epigenetic modifications resulting from stressful life events, as well as genetic allelic variants that modulate psychophysiology.
 He is also fascinated by the transmission of experience dependent genetic traits from generation to generation.
 Currently, he is a postdoctoral researcher at the University of Pennsylvania.

 Sasha graduated from Isidore Newman High School where her many science classes inspired her to seek out a position in the BANGLaboratory.
 She enjoyed the cake and the learning experiences she had as part of the laboratory.
-She is currently studying at the University of Southern California.
+She is currently attending medical school at the University of Southern California class of 2024.